 Phaser Effect - what it is and how it works

-What is the powerful yet elusive phaser effect, how does it work, how to use it and when to use it.
+A detailed tutorial expounding the virtues of the powerful yet elusive phaser effect, how does it work, how to use it and when to use it.

 Phase occurs when two signal are time shifted.
 In other words, one signal will be offset by a specific amount to another.
 Basically, the phase is the progression along the cycle of the waveform determined as degrees.
 A 360 degree phase is one complete cycle of a waveform where 0 degrees is the start of the cycle.
 If two signals are aligned exactly in time and location then they are deemed to be in phase.
 If they are not then they are deemed to be out of phase.
 Short of going into an epic debate about the subject of phase it is probably best to explain what happens when signals are either in or out of phase.
 I will use a basic sine wave in stereo and then show you what happens when it is in phase and then 180 degrees out of phase (total phase cancellation).